yeslogic/prince-docs/docs/prince-output.md

     prince: error: PDF/A-1b does not support encryption
     prince: error: PDF/A-1b requires fonts to be embedded
 ```

+To abort the production of a PDF file when the requirements for a specific PDF profile are not met, the `--fail-pdf-profile-error` command-line option from the [Fail-Safe Options](server-integration.md#fail-safe-options) needs to be invoked.

 Generally speaking, PDF/A profiles were created with the goal of long-term preservation of the documents (**PDF** for **A**rchiving), while PDF/X profiles were created to address publisher's needs in the graphic arts industry (**PDF** for e**X**change).
 The PDF/UA profile is a standard for producing accessible electronic documents (**PDF** for **U**niversal **A**ccessibility).

 ### PDF/A